The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Now, we have, you know, Novak.

-Novak has this story over the weekend that the Clinton campaign has this scandalous note that they're on on Obama, but that they're not gonna release it.
+Novak has this story over the weekend that the Clinton campaign has this scandalous note that they're on Obama, but that they're not going to release it.

 Well, by letting Novak have it, somebody just released it, although nobody knows what.

-Now, a few short days later, Obama admits using illegal drugs and uh sipping adult beverages while a screw a goof off.
+Now, a few short days later, Obama admits using illegal drugs and sipping adult beverages while a hasskruel goof off.

 Now, people like me who read the stitches on a fastball put two and two together and wonder if this is not a preemptive in case this scandalous item happens to leak or be leaked or what have you.

-It didn't happen, and he probably still thinks it was stolen from him by the Supreme Court, but he also blamed the Clintons for being a drag on his campaign with all the scandals and the blue dress and that sort of stuff.
+But he also blamed the Clintons for being a drag on his campaign with all the scandals and a blue dress and that sort of stuff.

 So what's he done since?

-Bill Clinton, all he's got is a room at Ron Burkle's house in Beverly Hills.
+Bill Clinton, all he's got is a room at Ron Burke's house in Beverly Hills.

 He's got a Nobel Peace Prize.